 We rely heavily on financial, accounting, communications and other data processing systems.
 Such systems may fail to operate properly or become disabled as a result of tampering or a breach of the network security systems or otherwise.
 In addition, such systems are from time to time subject to cyberattacks and other cyber security incidents.
 Breaches of network security systems could involve attacks that are intended to obtain unauthorized access to our proprietary information or personal identifying information of our stockholders, destroy data or disable, degrade or sabotage our systems, often through the introduction of computer viruses or other malicious code, network failures, computer and telecommunication failures, infiltration by unauthorized persons and security breaches, usage errors by their respective professionals or service providers, power, communications or other service outages and catastrophic events such as fires, tornadoes, floods, hurricanes and earthquakes.
-If unauthorized parties gain access to such information.
+If unauthorized parties gain access to such information and technology systems, they may be able to steal, publish, delete or modify private and sensitive information.
 Although we take various measures to ensure the integrity of such systems, there can be no assurance that these measures will provide protection.